GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 Upon successfully written, `write()` method returns the number of bytes written.

 ### Creating Files
-New file can be created using the `write()` method which does not bound by just writing on existing file.
-Creating file is simply done by designating file name is doesn't exist on the specified path.
+A new file can be created using the same `write()` method.
+Creating a file is simply done by designating a file name that does not exist in the specified path.

 ```python
 with open("path\\new_file.txt", "w") as file: